k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14c_task_source_component_tables.md

 **Tables** is a data selection option that allows the creation of TDM tasks on **tables** only, **without any association to a Business Entity**.
 Users can select all or specific tables that are included in the DB interfaces of the chosen **source environment**.

 The following information needs to be set for the **Tables** data selection option:

+## Lock Icons

+Task fields that support runtime override have a lock icon next to their label.
+By default, these fields are **locked** — the task creator can click the lock icon to unlock a field and allow the task runner to set or override its value at execution time.
+See the [full list of attributes available for runtime override](14_task_overview.md#attributes-available-for-runtime-override).

+## Source Environment

-**Source environment** — select a TDM environment from the drop-down list that displays available source environments.
-If the selected source environment is defined as containing sensitive data in the [Environment window's settings](08_environment_window_general_information.md#mask-sensitive-data), a PII icon will appear next to the selected source environment, indicating that its 'Sensitive data is masked'.
+Select a TDM environment from the drop-down list that displays available source environments.
+If the selected source environment is defined as containing sensitive data in the [Environment window's settings](08_environment_window_general_information.md#mask-sensitive-data), a PII icon will appear next to the selected source environment, indicating that its sensitive data is masked.

+The Source Environment field has a lock icon.
+The task creator can unlock it to allow the task runner to select or override the source environment at execution.

+## Policy for Fetching Data

-**Policy for fetching data** — this setting defines whether the data needs to be extracted from the source environment or can be retrieved from the Test Data Store (Fabric).
+This setting defines whether the data needs to be extracted from the source environment or can be retrieved from the Test Data Store (Fabric).
 The following options are available:

 1. **All data from [source environment name]** — extract the tables from the source environment.

 2. **Selected snapshot (version)** — retrieve a selected [data snapshot (version)](15_data_flux_task.md) created in the Test Data Store by previous task executions.
 The task execution does not access the source environment directly.

-   Note that option 1 is not available if the source environment is set with [Do not Sync](08_environment_window_general_information.md#do-not-sync) option.
+   Note that option 1 is not available if the source environment is set with the [Do not Sync](08_environment_window_general_information.md#do-not-sync) option.

+## Tables

-**Tables** — the task displays the source environment's active interfaces.
+The task displays the source environment's active interfaces.
 Click the required interface to view its schemas.
 If needed, click a schema to view its tables.
 You can select tables in the task using one of the following methods:

 1. Check the checkbox next to the schema to select all of its tables, and click the blue arrow icon to move these tables to the *Table name* area: